sipcapture/homer/INSTALL.md

 * Configure & Install rotation script:
 	* Copy and ```chmod +x``` the scripts/ directory on your system _(ie: /opt/sipcapture/)_
+	* Configure Database credentials in both perl scripts based on your system
 	* Add rotation script to cron once a day _(scripts/rotate.sh)_

 #### KAMAILIO: